alphagov/govuk-developer-docs/source/manual/subject-access-requests.html.md

 public to get information being held about them by an organisation.

 2nd line might be needed to answer some of the questions in the request, and this will usually come in through the form of a Zendesk ticket.
-Once 2nd line has found the necessary information, the request might need to be passed to another team to fully complete the request, for example, Licensing.

-## Known requests

-So far we've received requests that have asked for information on:
+## Things to check

+Sometimes the request won't be specific about where the data may be stored, so we should check at least the following places.

+If any other information is requested, we should update this documentation so they become easier to deal with in the future.

 ### Email subscriptions

-We've had requests to get information on what is held about an email address in terms of subscriptions.
-[There is a rake task for that][rake-task].
-We also have [some documented queries that can help get this][email-alert-api-analytics].

-[email-alert-api-analytics]: /manual/email-alert-api-analytics.html
+⚙  [Run rake task on production][email-rake-task]

-[rake-task]: /apis/email-alert-api/support-tasks.html#view-subscribers-subscriptions
+[email-rake-task]: /apis/email-alert-api/support-tasks.html#view-subscribers-subscriptions

+### Signon

+Check if the user [has an account](https://signon.publishing.service.gov.uk/users).

-### Others
+### Licensing

-If any other information is requested, we should update this documentation so they become easier to deal with in the future.
+Ask in #govuk-licensing.